elssar/lsp/README.md

         lsp -a -d 3

-    List the deepest path(s) in the directory tree
+    List the deepest path(s) in the directory tree, excluding hidden files and directories

         lsp --list-deepest-paths

+    ist the deepest path(s) in the directory tree, including hidden files and directories

+        lsp --list-deepest-paths --all